 ESPN is a very large company, and they already have a customer support system.
 After all, the company is offering a wide range of channels and other services, and you use those existing channels to get answers to your questions.

 The best place to start is the main support page for ESPN+.
 This is where you’ll find frequently asked questions divided into several categories.
 However, we don’t expect you to get into technical problems while using this service, where even the sign-up and cancellation procedures are very simple and clearly explained.
 Still, help is available right around the corner.

 If those questions don’t cover all your inquiries, you can always get in touch with the customer service department via email, phone call, or even chat.
 Live support, however, is only provided between 9 AM and 1 AM EST, all week long.
 If you have any issues in the meantime, you’re going to have to go with an email or to contact them via social media.
 It’s a bit of an inconvenience, especially since other similar platforms offer around the clock support, but it’s not necessarily a deal-breaker.

-Two subscriptions models are available and both of these are quite affordable.
+Two subscription models are available, and both of these are quite affordable.
 You can pay monthly or annually.
 Our Score: 9.5/10.

 It’s either that or pay more upfront – $49.99 – but cover the full year and save $10 overall.
 It depends, of course, on whether or not you are willing to pay so much at once for a service you’re not sure you’re going to continue with for the full year.

 As with most similar platforms, you can also quit ESPN+ at any time, with no strings attached.
 You also get a one-week free trial to enjoy all the perks while paying zilch so you can make up your mind if you want to give the platform a go.
 Since over 1 million people had signed up to ESPN+ back in September, we’re going to assume that a lot of them really like the platform.
 Plus, $4.99 per month isn’t really that much.